codefinity/oeuvre/README.md

 > ~ Building Evolutionary Architectures, Neal Ford, Rebecca Parsons, Patrick Kua

+Real world evolution is a random process.
+We will be implementing guided evolution through trial and error.

 Whenever a fitness finction changes, our architectute is guided to evolve to a level where it passes the fitness function.
 In DDD its generaly the changes in the Domain Layer.